 You can see the flag over the United Nations building in the center of the photo, indicated by a red arrow.
 It is located on what has been traditionally called “the Hill of Evil Counsel,” where Judas Iscariot met with the leaders of the Sanhedrin and was paid 30 silver pieces to betray Jesus.
 The Talpiot tombs are just a few hundred feet below that ridge, on the other side.

 The Google map helps put this photo into a bit of a better perspective in terms of distance and direction:

 Here is the Palestine Exploration Fund map of 1880 that shows the terrain.
-Also note that the areas outside of the Old City are not quite sparsely developed.
+Also note that the areas outside of the Old City are quite sparsely developed.
 The southern walls of Herodian Jerusalem are marked and the two Talpiot tombs are indicated by the red dots.
 Note that the tombs are just above a major road that leads out to the Judean Desert, running right to Mar Saba:

 Finally, here is a close up of the area today on a Google map with the streets and locations of the tombs indicated; Tomb 2 in pink and Tomb 1 in purple: